fawzi/blip/index.markdown

 ----

  * 2010-11-17 announcing blip 0.5
  * 2010-10-22 smp parallelization interface has stabilized
  * 2010-10-22 native (non tango based) input handling is used for sockets, output is pretty much stable.
  * 2010-10-22 libev is used for socket io and sleep
  * 2010-10-22 ip6 socket implementation is available on *nix
  * 2010-10-22 rpc parallelization is also working

 Starting Points
 ---------------

- * AboutBlip --  some background on the library
+ * [AboutBlip](About.html) --  some background on the library

- * GettingStarted -- how to start using the library
+ * [GettingStarted](GettingStarted.html) -- how to start using the library

- * BlipOverview -- an overview of the main features of blip
+ * [BlipOverview](Overview.html) -- an overview of the main features of blip

- * ParallelizationConcepts --the concepts behind the parallelization of blip
+ * [ParallelizationConcepts](ParallelizationConcepts.html) --the concepts behind the parallelization of blip

- * [wiki:NArrayPerformace] -- indexing and looping performance with 3D arrays
+ * [NArrayPerformace](NArrayPerformace.html) -- indexing and looping performance with 3D arrays

- * A talk about the random testing framework that is part of blip http://petermodzelewski.blogspot.com/2009/02/tango-conference-2008-rolling-dice.html
+ * A talk about the random [testing framework](http://petermodzelewski.blogspot.com/2009/02/tango-conference-2008-rolling-dice.html) that is part of blip

- * [wiki:HowToD], how to set up a D environment on linux x86_64
+ * [HowToD](HowToD.html), how to set up a D environment on linux x86_64

- * LicenseContributing -- license of blip, and how to contribute to it
+ * [LicenseContributing](LicenseContributing.html) -- license of blip, and how to contribute to it